xjhofernandes/RagnarokAPI/README.md

 ### Steps

 - To build and run an image of ther project in Docker, run this commands:
-1. To build a image: ` docker build --rm -f "Dockerfile" -t "RagApi:latest" .`
+1. To build a image, use this command in the root folder: ` docker build --rm -f "Dockerfile" -t "RagApi:latest" .`
-2. To run the image directly: `docker run -it --rm -p 5000:80 --name ragapi RagApi`
+2. To run the image in local: `docker run -it --rm -p 5000:80 --name ragapi RagApi`

-- Visit `localhost:5000/Inicio` to see the running api!
+- Visit `localhost:5000/Inicio` to see the running api status!